-This post contains a complete list of all episodes available exclusively to patrons of Activist #MMT, each with a brief description and highlight.
+This post contains a complete list of all episodes available exclusively to patrons of Activist #MMT, each with a brief highlight and, when available, a list of audio chapters.
 Here is a list of all episodes currently released to the public.

 For even a dollar a month you can hear all of these fully-produced episodes, right now.
 To become a patron, start here.
 Your support makes creating both my podcast and this resource collection, much, much easier.
 Thank you for listening, and for your support.